logo

 How often should I pump breast milk to maintain my supply?

-To maintain your milk supply, aim to pump breast milk as often as your baby would typically feed, which is usually every 2-3 hours.
+To maintain your milk supply, aim to pump breast milk as often as your baby would normally feed, which is usually every 2-3 hours.
 This helps stimulate milk production and ensures an adequate supply for your baby.

 Are there any side effects of pumping breast milk I should be aware of?